 Food Waste Collection

-To help you separate your food waste, we will provide you with a kitchen caddy and a kerbside caddy.
+To help you separate your food waste, we provide a kitchen caddy and a kerbside caddy.

-- Line your kitchen caddy with a liner.
-We will supply these.
+• Line your kitchen caddy with a liner.

-- Empty your kitchen caddy regularly into your kerbside food caddy.
+• Empty the food from your kitchen caddy regularly into your kerbside caddy.

 Yes please to: